 (rain or shine)

-The semi-annual township clean-up days have been scheduled for May 13, 2017 and October 7, 2017.
+The semi-annual township clean-up days have been scheduled for May 11th and October 12th for 2024.
 These events will again take place at the new Township Recycling Facility at 4600 Newburg Road.
 For those folks unaware of the location, 4600 Newburg Road is located at the intersection of Newburg Road and Gremar Road.
 Gremar Road is approximately 1/4 mile east of Georgetown Road and 1.5 miles west of SR 191 on the north side of Newburg Road.
 Directly adjacent to the intersection is the Carpenter’s Community Church.
 To find clean-up day activities on the property simply follow the green “YARD WASTE” signs on Gremar Road that mark the route.
 Please take note that yard waste will be accepted on this day.

 Each household is limited to the following number of trips…